Projector Sales: 1300 88 11 79

 Bandwidth

 The frequency range of a particular transmission method.
-In video systems, this value is expressed in MHz, and the better the signal, the greater the bandwidth required.
+In video systems, this value is expressed in MHz, and the better the signal,

 Bit Mapped Graphics